tnyim/jungletv-afdocs/manual/queue.md

 queue.setEnqueuingPermission("enabled");
 ```

-Another setting that is commonly used during special events is that of the insert cursor, which controls at which point in the queue new entries are added, when they are not used to skip the currently playing entry and when they are not set to play after the currently playing entry.
+Another setting that is commonly used during special events is that of the insert cursor, which controls at which place in the queue new entries are added, when they are not used to skip the currently playing entry and when they are not set to play after the currently playing entry.
 The insert cursor appears in the JungleTV clients as a red line in the queue, representing the position where new entries will be added.
 The insert cursor can be controlled by setting the [`insertCursor` property](../reference/server/jungletv_queue.md#insertcursor) to the ID of the queue entry _before_ which the cursor should appear.